 What is the best way to do CBT for IBS?

 There are many options for Cognitive behavioral therapy:

 1- with a therapist (face to face).

 2- Telephone-based or online (telepsychology): telepsychology is proved in research that is equally effective to conventional face-to-face.
 Even the “American psychological association” has guidelines for it.

 3- By yourself: using self-help books and apps. (which I don’t recommend)

 So, What is the best way?

 The best way to obtain CBT for your IBS and anxiety is through a local certified Cognitive-behavioral therapist.
-The therapist should have a special experience in functional GI disorders.
+The therapist should have special experience in functional GI disorders.